Follow along with the video below to see how to install our site as a web app on your home screen.

 After we had breakfast we headed north.
 There are two ways to head out the north end of Silverton.
 Yesterday we went North-north-east.
 This morning we headed northwest.
 The first couple miles were two wheel drive.
 At the Gladstone mining area we locked our hubs and shifted into four wheel drive.
 We passed the turnoff to Corkscrew pass and started up Hurricane pass.
 We passed this mining shoot:

 The climb was steep.
-The transmission temp light on Ben's pickup came on and he stopped to let it cool down.
+The Transmission temp light on Ben's pickup came on and he stopped to let it cool down.

 I shot this picture of the direction we came from.
 Corkscrew pass is visible on the distant mountain.